smithWEBtek/piano_search/blog.md

     1. Scrapes the main URL for "Yamaha P22", saving results in the @posts array.
     2. Calls the self.scrape_posts method
 [self.scrape_posts]
-    1. Scrapes the @posts array to extract post_id for each post, to be used in creating its URL
+    1. Iterates over the @posts array to extract post_id for each post, to be used in creating its unique URL.
     2. Calls the self.create_urls method
 [self.create_urls]
-    1. Appends the post id to "http://boston.craigslist.org/"<post_ID>.html"
+    1. Creates unique post URL(s) by appending the post id to "http://boston.craigslist.org/"<post_ID>.html" [self.show_headings]
-    2. Calls the self.show_headings method
-[self.show_headings]
-    1. PUTS out a row for each post, including a Post Number and Headline [self.scrape_detail]
+    1. Displays a row for each post, including a Post #, $Price and
+    2. Is called from CLI
+[self.scrape_detail]
-    1. Creates an array (@post_ary) of post hashes, including price, headline, location and description [self.show_detail(input)]
+    1. Creates an array (@post_ary) of post hashes, including price, headline, location and description
+    2. Is called from CLI
+[self.show_detail(input)]
-    1. Takes in the users input choice as an index number
+    1. Takes in the users input choice (from CLI prompt) as an index number
     2. Displays the appropriate post hash corresponding to the user input number
+    3. Is called from CLI

+🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹🎹
-Methods and Functionality of PianoSearch::CLI
+Methods and Workflow of class PianoSearch::CLI

 class PianoSearch::CLI workflow
-call
+1. call
-    start
+2. start
-        puts "🎹  Welcome to Boston Craigslist Piano Search 🎹" puts "Please enter model number u1 or p22"
+3. puts "🎹  Welcome to Boston Craigslist Piano Search 🎹" puts "Please enter model number u1 or p22"
             menu shows list of posts for model chosen p22 -- or --  u1
-                      u1
+3a                    u1
                       PianoSearch::Post.scrape_clu1
                       PianoSearch::Post.show_headings

-                      p22
+3b                    p22
                       PianoSearch::Post.scrape_clp22
                       PianoSearch::Post.show_headings
-  menu method:
+4. menu method:
     count = PianoSearch::Post.scrape_posts.count (uses count of posts, to limit valid input choices) puts "Enter [digit] for details, [list] for list, or [exit]."
     PianoSearch::Post.scrape_detail (this is run to produce detailed post hashes)

     Menu options:
-      list (calls start)
-      exit (calls goodbye)
-      else (invalid entry)
+    'list' (calls start method)
-      goodbye (puts "🎹 Thank you for searching 🎹") user input (number) is passed to:
+    'x'    (calls goodbye method) (puts "🎹 Thank you for searching 🎹") executes Kernel.exit else   (calls invalid method)
+    user input (number) is passed to:
       PianoSearch::Post.show_detail(input.to_i-1)
       self.show_detail(input)]
           1. Takes in the users input choice as an index number
           2. Displays the appropriate post hash corresponding to the user input number including price, headline, location and description.

 EXAMPLE:
 --------------------------------------------------------------------------------